sesam-community/google-bigquery-sink/README.rst

 BOOTSTRAP_INTERVAL - how often (in hours) to rerun the bootstrapping process - the default is 24

 BOOTSTRAP_RECREATE_PIPES - overwrite existing pipes and system when bootstrapping - mostly useful if the template has changed

+BATCH_SIZE - maximum number of rows to insert via the bigquery client per operation, default 1000.
+Reduce it if you experience limit related errors or hanging client connections.

 Note that if you set up the MS to bootstrap a node, you should name it in such a way that it will not be overwritten by the generated systems which all will start with "bigquery", for instance use the id "bootstrap-bigquery".